tersimdev/Studio-Project-1/README.md

-#git commands
+#GIT

+//get updated files
-git pull origin master
+git pull origin master (or git pull after using the push)
-#pulls from the master branch
-git checkout -b "branchname"
-##creates a new branch with branchname

-do stuff

-git add .
+//push files to github
+git push -u origin master (or git push after using this once)

-#adds files to be committed
+//adds all files to be committed git add .

-git commit -m "message"
+//commits the changes, with message msg git commit -m "msg"
-#commits changes to local files
-git push origin branchname
-#pushes changes to branchname

-git checkout master
-#switch to master branch, repalce master with branchname to switch to branch
+//undoes the previous commit
 git reset HEAD^
-#undoes previous commit

-git checkout <file>
+//undo uncommitted local changes to file git checkout <file>
-#restores file to state in github